 Activating and deactivating Express Transfer

-You have the ability to activate and deactivate Express Transfer for use with Import/Export; however, the recommended method for transferring data is with Express Transfer actived.
+You have the ability to activate and deactivate Express Transfer for use with Import/Export.
+However, the recommended method for transferring data is with Express Transfer activated.

 Prerequisites

-To use Express Transfer, the following must be installed in this order:
+To use Express Transfer, install the following in this order:

-1. Import/Export application must be installed first in the workspace from the Application Library.
+- Install Import/Export application from the Application Library in the workspace.
 See Installing Import/Export for more information

-1. Express Transfer desktop application must be installed on your computer.
+- Install Express Transfer desktop application on your computer.
 See Installing Express Transfer for more information

 Considerations when to use and not use Express Transfer with Import/Export